XFL (2020–2023): Points after touchdown

 The conventional extra point kick was replaced with a scrimmage play, varying in point value depending on how far the touchdown-scoring team chooses to take the snap from the goal line: a two-yard attempt scores a single point, a five-yard attempt two points, and a ten-yard attempt three points.
 (This rule is also a carryover from the original XFL, which added the rule only for the playoffs.
 The Stars Football League also used the rule during its existence.)
 In the event the defense secures a turnover and returns the ball for a touchdown, the defensive team scores the same number of points as the offense was aiming to score.
+In the event of a defensive penalty during the conversion attempt, the defense is penalized half the distance to the goal but the value of the attempt remains the same as it was prior to the penalty being enforced.

 Double-forward pass

 Teams can attempt two forward passes on the same play, so long as the ball never crosses the line of scrimmage before the second pass.
 This also means that if a pass is batted back towards the quarterback, he is eligible to throw it again; Landry Jones of Dallas successfully utilized this rule in a game.